 By no means does the indicator reaching 30 or 70 mean the stock is going to suddenly reverse in the opposite direction.
 A financial instrument can have an ‘overbought” status for weeks, months, or even years and still keep grinding higher.
 However, awareness of the RSI’s relative position can be helpful in understanding, on the whole, the relative position of a financial instrument’s price to its historical behavior.

 The dialog box for RSI allows you to adjust the days used to calculate the moving average as well as the color for the line chart.

-Below is a good example of an instance when RSI was very useful.
-The stock, Tesla, was moving in broad cycles that lasted several weeks at a time.
+Below is a good example of an instance when the relative strength index was very useful.
+The stock, Tesla Motors (TSLA), was moving in broad cycles that lasted several weeks at a time.
 The “oversold” zones are tinted in magenta and the “overbought” zones in green (these tints do not appear in SlopeCharts; they are simply added here for clarity).

 To see what Slopers in the comments section have been saying about the Relative Strength Index indicator, check out the archives located here.